Winterize Your HVAC System to Prepare Your Home For Colder Weather

 Install or check your sump pump

-The purpose of a sump pump is to keep your basement dry and prevent flooding by discharging water at least 10 feet away from the foundation of your home.
+The purpose of a sump pump is to keep your basement dry and prevent flooding by discharging water away from the foundation of your home.
 The changing of the seasons is a good time to clear out debris in your sump pump’s pit.
 Make sure there’s no dirt, gunk, ice or other debris to help avoid clogs in the intake or discharge pipes.
+Check our sump pump maintenance tips for more recommendations.

 It’s helpful to have an extra discharge hose handy in case your primary one freezes or breaks.
 If it freezes, just remove it, attach the spare and let the frozen one thaw out.
 And while you might think you don’t need your sump pump over the winter months, you shouldn’t unplug it entirely.
 If a warm front comes through, snow melts and a rainstorm hits, you might end up with a wet basement all because you forgot to plug your sump pump back in.